 Programs treating hirsutism

-Programs for treating hirsutism are intended to improve hormone balance by increasing estrogen response for relevant receptors while providing phytoprogestins.
+Programs for treating hirsutism were intended to improve hormone balance by increasing estrogen response for relevant receptors while providing phytoprogestins.

 I'm lost as to how to implement the program (Treating hirsutism: case #2); what herbs to choose, how often to take the herbs, when to adjust the doses and change the herbs... etc.

-It's also helpful to look at the date of entries, as the herb schedule gets better as time goes on.
-Hirsutism02, unfortunately doesn't include hops any more, which is at times an essential herb.
+It's also helpful to look at the date of entries, as herb schedules get better as time goes on.

 Making herbal tea